-GAM is a global independent asset management group, headquartered in Zurich.
+GAM is a global independent asset management group founded in 1983 and headquartered in Zurich.

 It’s been listed on the SIX Swiss Exchange since 2009, following its demerger from the former Julius Baer Group.

 It has assets under management of CHF 122.0 billion (as at 31st December 2020), and employs around 701 staff with offices in 14 countries.